circleci/circleci-docs/jekyll/_cci2/concepts.md

 {:.tab.addprojectpage.Server}
 ![header]({{ site.baseurl }}/assets/img/docs/CircleCI-2.0-setup-project-circle101.png)

-### User Types
+## User Types

+* The *Organization Administrator* is a permission level inherited from your VCS:
+  * GitHub: **Owner** and following at least one project building on CircleCI
+  * Bitbucket: **Admin** and following at least one project building on CircleCI
-The *Project Administrator* is the user who adds a GitHub or Bitbucket repository to CircleCI as a Project.
-A *User* is an individual user within an org.
-A CircleCI user is anyone who can log in to the CircleCI platform with a username and password.
+* The *Project Administrator* is the user who adds a GitHub or Bitbucket repository to CircleCI as a Project.
+* A *User* is an individual user within an organization, inherited from your VCS.
+* A CircleCI user is anyone who can log in to the CircleCI platform with a username and password.
 Users must be added to a [GitHub or Bitbucket org]({{
 site.baseurl }}/2.0/gh-bb-integration/) to view or follow associated CircleCI projects.
 Users may not view project data that is stored in environment variables.